 The state model abstractly describes the possible state transitions that can occur when a counter offer is created for a negotiation offer.
 This means that the state of each child node in a negotiation tree must be a valid state transition with respect to its parent node’s state.
 Since negotiation offers and counter offers are exchanged between the negotiation participants over time, this section describes how exactly the state model maps to the exchanged negotiation offers.

 The negotiation model allows negotiating multiple negotiation offers at one time.
 A negotiation initiator may for example create three negotiation offers (OID-1, OID-2, OID-3) based on a negotiable template T1.
 In a first negotiation iteration (t=1) these negotiation offers are sent to the negotiation responder in a single negotiate request.
 The responder creates counter offers for each of the received offers.
 For the negotiation offer OID-1 the responder creates two counter offers (OID-4, OID-5) which are in the advisory state.
 The negotiation offer OID-2 is rejected.
 The negotiation responder therefore creates a counter offer (OID-6), which is in the rejected state.
-For the negotiation offer OID-3, the responder creates one counter offer (OID-7) which again is in the advisory state.
+For the negotiation offer OID-3, the responder creates one counter offer (OID-7), which again is in the advisory state.
 All states of the counter offers are valid state transitions regarding to the states of the offers they are based on.
 The counter offers are returned to the negotiation initiator as result of the negotiate call.
 The negotiation initiator analyses the counter offers received and decides to continue the negotiation process based on the offer OID-7.
 It therefore creates a new negotiation offer (OID-8).
-This time the negotiation offers is in the solicited state, which requires that counter offers are either in the acceptable state or in the rejected state.
+This time the negotiation offers is in the solicited state, which dictates that counter offers are either in the acceptable state or in the rejected state.
 Negotiation offer OID-8 is then sent in a second negotiation iteration to the negotiation responder, again using the negotiate method.
 This time the responder decides to accept negotiation offer OID-8.
-It therefore creates a counter offer (OID-9) which is in the acceptable state.
+It therefore creates a counter offer (OID-9), which is in the acceptable state.
 This process is depicted in Figure 7.

 Figure 7: State transitions for parallel negotiation of multiple offers